What’s Right For Me?

 Interested In Dental Implants?
 Come To Central Periodontics Today!

-Central Periodontics is the premier choice for dental implants in Canberra and Parramatta.
+Central Periodontics is the premier choice for dental implants in Canberra City.
 Our experienced periodontist, Dr. Bikram Sethi, has years of experience with dental implants, dentures, and bridges.

 Not sure if dental implants or dentures are right for you?
 Schedule an appointment today.
 We would be happy to see you, and Dr. Sethi can help you determine which restorative treatment is the best for you!
 Contact us now to get started.